naasse/spotification/README.md

 * Run `yarn install`
 * Change directory to `src/ui` and run `yarn install`

-## Running
+## Developing

 * Start the development server: `yarn start:server`
 * Start the development UI: `yarn start:ui`

-## Deploying
+Edit source files to reflect changes.

-The plan is to build the development UI as static files then serve alongside the server.
+## Running

-TODO
+* Build the UI source files and include them in the server with `yarn build`

 ## References